diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab2.rst

 Task 3 – Use Profiles with a Virtual Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Profiles are a powerful configuration tool providing an easy way to define traffic policies and apply those policies across virtual servers.
+Through a profile you can also change a setting for traffic across many different applications.

+Profiles provide

+- A centralized place to define specific traffic behavior such as compression, SSL, and authentication that can be applied to multiple virtual servers.

+- A centralized place to change any setting and have them applied to all applications using an existing profile.
+A profile tells a virtual server how to process packets it receives through the BIG-IP system.

 #.
-Use a new tab to access **http://10.1.10.25**, and then select the
+From the Jump Host use a new tab to access **http://10.1.10.200**, and then select the
    links at the top of the page and examine the text on each page.

-   The pages make several references to the company name **Lorax Investments**.
-Lorax Investments has been acquired by **Smithy Financial**.
   Instead of updating all the web site code we’ll use profiles on the BIG-IP system to update the web site.

 #.
 Close the tab.